freqtrade/freqtrade/docs/configuration.md

   },
 ```

+!!!
+Note
+    This setting resets with each new candle, so it will not prevent sticking-signals from executing on the 2nd or 3rd candle they're active.
+Best use a "trigger" selector for buy signals, which are only active for one candle.

 ### Understand order_types

 The `order_types` configuration parameter maps actions (`buy`, `sell`, `stoploss`, `emergencysell`, `forcesell`, `forcebuy`) to order-types (`market`, `limit`, ...) as well as configures stoploss to be on the exchange and defines stoploss on exchange update interval in seconds.